tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.40
+ * Added getMap() API that takes an output Map and default value.
 * 3.4.39
  * Added branch permission support.
 Users can elect to allow others read/update access to the n-cubes in their branch.
 * 3.4.38